champagnepapi1/FruityApp/README.md

 Go inside the /FruityApp folder

-Type npm install
+Type npm install to install all the dependencies

-Type npm start
+Type npm start to build the project

-Take your mobile phone and install expo go from the app store
+Take your mobile phone and install Expo Go from the app store

-Open the app an scan the QR code
+Open the app and scan the QR code

-Enjoy !
+Enjoy!

+### In case of issues

+Make sure you have node.js and react-native installed

+Make sure to type npm install or npm i before building